 Finding the right dating with the mindset of Purposely Dating can be difficult but don’t be afraid to ask the hard questions to screen the dater for potential red flags or personal dealbreakers.
 We recommend you take your time and get to know the other person before agreeing to meet or chat on PurposelyDating.com.
 A PurposelyDating.com call, FaceTime, or Skype video call can be a helpful screening tool before the meeting.
 If a profile member asks you to rush into a relationship at the onset of a meeting, be aware and ask detailed questions.

 Meet in Public and Stay in Public On The First.

 We recommend you meet for safety reasons the first few times in a populated, well-lighted public place – never at your home, your date’s home, or any other private location.
-If your date pressures you to go to a private location, over a friend’s house, or in a place, you both didn’t agree on end the date.
+If the date pressures you to go to a private location, over to a friend’s house, or to a place you both disagreed on at the end of the date.

 Tell Friends and Family About Your Plans